 JET Let me share one story Jorge Risquet told me.
 At the Dakar Conference in July 1987, when they were negotiating to end apartheid, Thabo Mbeki met with Jorge Risquet, who was the chairman of the Communist Party in Cuba.
 The South African Communist Party (SAPC) would hold its next congress in Havana in April 1989.
 Thabo goes to see Fidel Castro and he says to him, "Do not let your Bacardis go."
 That was the one piece of advice that he had for them.
 I was like, "What?
 What does that mean?"
 Risquet explained to me that in 1959, when Fidel went to America right after taking power, they allowed the Bacardis to leave with all their assets.
 That was one thing the Cubans said: "Do not allow capital flight."
 But what did they do?
 What did Mandela do?
 He allowed De Beers to leave and was later bought out by Anglo American.
-Despite that warning, they let go of all kinds of assets that they could have You hear it in Victor Moche who says, "Nobody's going to judge me, no judge is going to tell me what corruption is. kept.
+Despite that warning, they let go of all kinds of assets that they could have You hear it in Victor Moche who says, "Nobody's going to kept.
 I'm not saying they should have nationalized them, but they didn't have to allow them to transfer all the funds.
-If I go to a comrade in Robben Island and ask to get this All these assets were out before you could say good thing done, the comrade does it.
-No judge is going to sit morning.
-So, no. I disagree that they didn't have options. there and call it corruption."
-That is a fascinating moment, They did have options, but they were playing to the gallery because you realise that "Oh, that's how it would happen." of the World Economic Forum in Davos rather than thinking Because in that context, it becomes a matter saying that about what they were going to do about this mess.
-"I get to say what is a network and what is corruption.
-It's not for you to say."
+All these assets were out before you could say good morning.
+So, no. I disagree that they didn't have options.
+They did have options, but they were playing to the gallery of the World Economic Forum in Davos rather than thinking about what they were going to do about this mess.

-Annett Busch To come back for another moment to the narrative structure of your film-the way you organise JET Moche explains how you had to depend on your comimage and sound.
-There is something very interesting haprades to survive in the underground because you'd be pening with form and this guestion of having a choice or standing in line and the fridges would explode.
-You'd be not.
-How do we, as spectators, get the idea that things under constant threat, so who you depend on, who you could be different?
-Because, as you say, you are telling trust-all of this makes for a lifelong bond.
-It's not subject to the story to explain why things are the way they are, and question.
-And these networks from the past are translated at the same time you have to create a storyline that shows into the present.
-They come back from exile and they don't the ramifications of decision-making.
-Otherwise, the reaknow anyone, so they rely on their struggle comrades, who lity we face begins to appear without alternative, which become the new gatekeepers.
-It didn't have to be that way. would be quite depressing.
-So you establish these paral-They could have opened the political sphere up to the PAC, lel strands.
-There is one line that shows what the public to the Azanian Peoples Organization, to all of this.
-And not see, the form of representation.
-A parallel line is built up iust the comrades.
-When all of these people were in exile, through the interviews, and then another one through your amongst them and amongst their friends, there were all voice-over narration.
-You don't use these in order to tell kinds of people.
-There were technocrats-I mean, the reaus how things really are, but as the spectator constantly son the negotiations were so elaborate, the reason why the navigates between these different strands and layers, as constitution of South Africa is so elaborate, is they'd been you work with repetitions, the way we look at the images working on it for years and years.
-Lots of South Africans begins to change.
-You show the performances at the who were living abroad worked on it, not just the ANC.
-But ANC gatherings over several years-dances, songs-and these people were never taken into the political structures. we can see how these rituals start to lose their meaning, You know, in Ghana, it wasn't just Nkrumah and his peobecoming empty and even ridiculous, and one can see the ple; there were all these other people who also had a good process of disconnecting...
-OK, that's not a question, but education.
-It was the same in Nigeria.
-But it's kind of, "We a suggestion that even a, let's say, classical documentary won, we have the right to lead."
-And then they decide to form-the kind that can be shown on television,-you inlead alone.
-I think for me that's one of the central problems. troduce so many layers that subvert this "classical" form ...
+Annett Busch To come back for another moment to the narrative structure of your film-the way you organise image and sound.
+There is something very interesting happening with form and this question of having a choice or not.
+How do we, as spectators, get the idea that things could be different?
+Because, as you say, you are telling the story to explain why things are the way they are, and at the same time you have to create a storyline that shows the ramifications of decision-making.
+Otherwise, the reality we face begins to appear without alternative, which would be quite depressing.
+So you establish these parallel strands.
+There is one line that shows what the public sees the form of representation.
+A parallel line is built up through the interviews, and then another one through your voice-over narration.
+You don't use these in order to tell us how things really are, but as the spectator constantly navigates between these different strands and layers, as you work with repetitions, the way we look at the images begins to change.
+You show the performances at the ANC gatherings over several years-dances, songs-and we can see how these rituals start to lose their meaning, process of disconnecting...
+OK, that's not a question, but a suggestion that even in a, let's say, classical documentary form-the kind that can be shown on television,- you introduce so many layers that subvert this "classical" form...